Morningstar88/FutureIndustries/README.md

 # Future Industries

-## FThe Potential for Innovation in Cambodia and Southeast Asia
+## The Potential for Innovation in Cambodia and Southeast Asia

 ### Introduction